darekkay/dashboard/JOURNAL.md

 Most work happened under the hood.
 I've cleaned up the code and tried to establish a good framework to build upon.

-## 2019-xx-xx (1.0.3)
+## 2019-03-21 (1.0.3)

-I've added a new shiny favicon, based on [Font Awesome 5](https://fontawesome.com/).
-I've also introduced React's [error boundaries](https://reactjs.org/docs/error-boundaries.html) so the app doesn't crash if a single widget throws any error.
+Now there's support for color themes!
+I've used CSS variables, so it's easy to switch values at runtime (try out the preview button).
+There's also a new shiny favicon, based on [Font Awesome 5](https://fontawesome.com/).
+Finally, I've introduced React's [error boundaries](https://reactjs.org/docs/error-boundaries.html) so the app doesn't crash if a single widget throws any error.